-Athleta Uptempo Long Sleeve T
+- Athleta Uptempo Long Sleeve T

 Love that it’s longer in back so your booty is covered and your legs look longer.
 The cut is a flattering classic round neck.
 Lots of color options, this one is only available online.
 Add your own touch with a scarf if you want to keep your neck warm and covered.

 - Jigsaw Wool Cashmere Blend Rolled Poncho

 One of the few ponchos I’ve found that does just what it’s supposed to.
 Lovely fabric, warm and soft.
 Not too oversized so if you’re petite you won’t feel swamped.
 Available in several neutrals, I chose the soft blue.
-Nice timeless piece which you’ll reach for again and again when flying.
-This poncho pulls together a t-shirt and jeans into a stylish outfit.
+Nice timeless piece which you’ll reach for again and again when traveling.
+A poncho pulls together a simple t-shirt and jeans into a stylish outfit.
 Also try this one from Lululemon.

 - Eddie Bauer Microlight Packable Down Jacket

 Another piece I’ve worn again and again.
 So versatile!
 It comes with it’s own little bag so you can mush it into a spot in your carryon bag, ready to pull out for an extra bit of warmth.
 I’ve laid mine over my legs to keep warm on the plane.
 Not fussy with a lot of zips or trim, just a clean super light down jacket that’s perfect for travel.

 - Lug Cross Body Bag

 I searched online and in person to find a lightweight hands free cross body bag for traveling to Europe.
-I found this bag on Amazon and it’s still going strong two years later.
+This bag is still going strong two years later.
 The wide shoulder strap is comfortable and adjustable.
 RFID protection and multiple compartments give you endless choices for stowing your stuff.
 I use the front zip pocket for my Oyster card and train tickets so I always know where to find them.
-If olive doesn’t work for you, it also comes in Gold, Black, Brown and Red.
 If you can’t find the LUG bag, Baggallini makes a very similar cross body style that I’m using as well.